Key Customer Learnings from Piloting Microsoft Teams

 Q: I’m slowly beginning to understand co-existence from an IT architecture standpoint, but it still feels messy from an end-user standpoint – are there any best practices?

 A: We’ve published a few previous blog posts on deployment and coexistence, but the point that some of our users bring up here is attacking the simple day to day reality.
-For example, during a hybrid/coexistence period, how can IT communicate to its users whether to IM in Skype for Business, or chat in Teams, or even to chat in Workplace by Facebook, etc. The process of creating the “secret decoder ring” that informs users and departments which tool to use to “talk” to other users and groups is a formidable task.
+For example, during a hybrid/coexistence period, how can IT communicate to its users whether to IM in Skype for Business, or chat in Teams, or even to chat in Workplace from Facebook, etc. The process of creating the “secret decoder ring” that informs users and departments which tool to use to “talk” to other users and groups is a formidable task.

 Q: I’m confused if Teams is supposed to be a workstream collaboration app or the Office365 Hub (and the un-official front-end for everything)?